ozanozyegen/evaluation-local-explanation-time-series/README.md

 ## Experiments
-Evaluation of local explanations is performed in three steps:
+Evaluation of local explanations is performed in three steps: <br>
-1- Train the models for the datasets
+1- Train the models for the datasets <br>
-2- Generate and save feature importances
+2- Generate feature importances using local explanation methods <br>
-3- Evaluate feature importances
+3- Evaluate feature importances <br>

 ### Steps
+You can easily reproduce the experiments using the Makefile.
 - Train models
-    - make train_models
+    - `make train_models`
 - Evaluate local explanations
-    - make eval_metrics
+    - `make eval_metrics`
 - Report the training results
-    - make report_train
+    - `make report_train`

 ## Data Sources
 ### Electricity